devdavidkarlsson/devdavidkarlsson/README.md

 We build and maintain a **service-oriented architecture** on **AWS**, leveraging a mix of **ECS containers** and **Lambdas**.

 Ingesting **thousands of air quality measurements per second** on our data streams to enable building feature rich products.

+I also enjoy solving problems through personal projects, often using technologies like React, Remix, Supabase, Inference, and Large Language Models (LLMs).

 ### 🚀 Tech Stack
 - **Frontend:** React, Remix and more ✨